xbsoftware/enjoyhint/README.md

 * `run` - run the current script.
 Has no arguments
 * `resume` - resume the script from the step where it was stopped.
 Has no arguments
 * `getCurrentStep` - returns the current step index
-* `trigger` -  After writing this code you can either move to the next step or finish with EnjoyHint (next|skip)
+* `trigger` -  after writing this code you can either move to the next step or finish with EnjoyHint (next|skip)
+* `skip` - hide the current script.
+Has no arguments
+* `destroy` - destroy the enjoyHint.
+Has no arguments

 #### Events
 **Script Events**:
 * `onStart` - fires on the first step.
-* `onEnd` - fires after the last step in script.
+* `onEnd` - fires after the last step in script and click close button.
 * `onSkip` - fires after user has clicked skip.
 ```javascript
 var enjoyhint_instance = new EnjoyHint({